-Beyond the Heavens shoots for the same lofty goal as Hyouge Mono and tries to make all of these historical characters sympathetic and likable.
-We get to see Cao Cao grow up and it tries to nuance a lot of the villains of the story, only to end up with a bland cast that lacks believability and edge.
+Beyond the Heavens shoots for the same lofty goal as Hyouge Mono, as it tries to make all of these historical characters sympathetic and relatable.
+We get to see Cao Cao grow up, for example, and the story tries to nuance its villains.
+Except, now we end up with a bland cast that lacks believability and edge.
 Cao Cao is this boring anti-hero that is always 20 steps ahead of everybody else, Liu Bei is a cowardly hippy that doesn’t achieve anything and constantly depends on his brothers, Yuan Shao is such a generic antagonist I forget he’s there most of the time, and the Sun brothers literally aren’t there at all.

-To top it all off, every side-character is constantly drooling all over these main heroes, which is especially tedious when it involves Liu Bei.
-I know the historical context for why he is so celebrated, but going by the anime, he is just some weird hobo without an army, domain, or goal to call his own, and who shamelessly runs away from every challenge, abandoning his friends and family without a second thought.
+To top it all off, every side-character is constantly drooling all over these main heroes.
+Something which is especially tedious when it involves Liu Bei.
+I know the historical context for why he is so celebrated, but going by the anime, he is just some weird hobo without an army, domain, or goal to call his own.
+He shamelessly runs away from every challenge, abandoning his friends and family without a second thought.
 You’re looking at the Jar Jar Binks of Chinese antiquity, but everybody around him insists he’s a dragon who will change the nation forever.

 #3 Just play Dynasty Warriors

 While the manga for Beyond the Heavens far preceded the rise of the Dynasty Warriors franchise, it’s clear that the anime took some serious inspiration from Omega Force’s hack & slash video game series.